 Happy home improving!

-Information about increasing their home value, local deals on home products/services, and more will keep you top of mind next time they move or are asked for a referral.
+Information such as increasing their home value and local deals on home products/services will keep you in the buyers’ minds the next time they move or ask for a referral.

 Hello [Prospect name],